1. Charges for mobile alerts

-1.3 You can’t deposit a cheque if you’ve previously tried unsuccessfully to pay it in at a branch, Post Office, ATM machine or any other place; or if we have previously refused to accept it through cheque imaging for a reason in condition 4 below.
+1.3 You can’t deposit a cheque if you’ve previously tried unsuccessfully to pay it in at a branch, Post Office, ATM machine or any other place; or if we have previously refused to accept it through cheque imaging for a reason in condition 3 below.

 2. Depositing a cheque

-2.1 Your app will tell you if the cheque deposit process was successful.
+2.1 The cheque imaging cut-off time is 10pm and our app will tell you if the cheque deposit process was successful.

 2.2 If it was, this means the cheque image and related details you provided were captured for processing.
 It does not mean the cheque itself is problem-free or that it will be paid.
-When we start processing the information, we may still reject the cheque for a reason given in condition 4 below.
+When we start processing the information, we may still reject the cheque for a reason given in condition 3 below.

-2.3 You can see the status of cheques successfully deposited through your app in the app’s Deposit History tab.
+2.3 You can see the status of cheques successfully deposited through our app in the Deposit History tab.
 This will show only cheques deposited using cheque imaging on that device.
 It will not show cheque-imaging deposits made on another device by you or by any joint account holder on their device.
-Unsuccessful deposit attempts are not recorded or displayed in the app.
+Unsuccessful deposit attempts are not recorded or displayed in our app.

 2.4 While a cheque is being processed, its status will show as ‘pending’.
 If the status of a cheque is shown as ‘pending’ or ‘funds available’:

-- you must not try to pay in the same cheque again using the app; and
+- you must not try to pay in the same cheque again using our app;

 - you must not try to pay in the same cheque again in some other way, for example, at a branch.

-2.5 If the status of a cheque is shown as ‘Rejected’, a message will be displayed in Deposit History explaining why the deposit was rejected and what you can do next.
+2.5 If the status of a cheque is shown as ‘Rejected’, a message will be displayed in Deposit History explaining why the cheque was rejected and what you can do next.

 3. Why might we reject a cheque?

 3.1 To reduce the risk of fraud, we limit the value of cheques you can pay in using cheque imaging.
-This means you can pay in a single cheque up to the value stated in the app, or several cheques that add up to that value on the same day.
-We may change these limits at any time, but you’ll always see the current daily limit value displayed in the app, and we’ll also inform you of any change.
+This means you can pay in a single cheque up to the value stated in our app, or several cheques that add up to that value on the same day.
+We may change these limits at any time, but you’ll always see the current daily limit value displayed in our app.

-3.2 For various reasons, we may be unable to process a cheque – please refer to your account terms and conditions for full details.
+3.2 For various reasons, we may be unable to process a cheque – please refer to your product terms and conditions for full details.
 When depositing through cheque imaging, the following reasons could also apply:

 a) it is not a type of cheque we can accept;